 3 Websites with Freelance Writing Jobs for Beginners

-There are hundreds of websites that connect freelance writers with clients.
+Hundreds of websites connect freelance writers with clients.

 - The website you choose to start doesn’t matter as much as your approach to getting your first client.
-If your approach is good, you’ll get jobs, even in a crowded marketplace.
+If your strategy is right, you’ll get jobs, even in a crowded marketplace.